magomimmo/modern-cljs/doc/tutorial-18.md

 * [lein-ancient][17]: to check if there are available upgrades for the components used in the projects
-* [lein-bikeshed][18]: to check the adherence of the project code to a small set of established CLJ idioms that you can extend.
+* [lein-bikeshed][18]: to check the adherence of the project code to a small set of established and extendable CLJ idioms.

 All we have to do is to create a `profiles.clj` file inside the `~/.lein` directory and write the following declarations: